Get matched with vetted scholarships and enter our

 How many Rhodes scholars are there each year?

 In 2022, there were 32 Rhodes scholars from the United States.
 Those 32 winners were selected from 826 applicants.
 Those 32 candidates means that roughly only 3.87% of applicants were selected.
 However, there are more applicants that are selected from across the globe.
-In total there are over 100 scholars each year.
+In total there are about 100 scholars each year.

 What GPA is needed for Rhodes Scholars?